s-s-lee/readme-generator/README.md

 ## Description

-To create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).
+To help busy devs save time, here's a command line app that quickly creates a README.md file.
+This uses the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).

+## Installation

-To use this app, use the following command:
+To use this app, use the following command in the terminal:
 ```bash
 node index.js
 ```